-Make sure you take identification documents such as your passport, visa, bank account statements, ATM card, insurance card, utility bills in your name, credit cards, or Copy of Confirmation of Offer (CoE).
+Make sure you take identification documents such as your passport, visa, bank account statements, ATM card, insurance card, utility bills in your name (such as water bills or electricity bills), credit cards, or a driver's licence.
 The mobile phone provider will give you a full list of acceptable forms of identification.